 During the previous fiscal year, the Audit Committee was keen to perform the tasks assigned to it and the powers entrusted to it by the company's board of directors.
-Its responsibilities included reviewing the quarterly and annual financial statements, evaluating the internal control systems and their efficiency, appointment of the company's external auditor, and holding periodic meetings within the framework of compliance with the laws of governance.
+Its responsibilities included reviewing the quarterly and annual financial statements, evaluating the internal control systems and their efficiency, recommending the appointment of the company's external auditors, and holding periodic meetings within the framework of compliance with the laws of governance.

-The Audit Committee held 4 meetings during the year 2023, and the committee consists of three members:
+The Audit Committee held 5 meetings during the year 2024, The committee was reformed at the end of 2024, and the committee consists currently of the below three members:

+1- Mr. Mayank Hasmukhlal Baxi Chairman of the committee

-1- Mr. Tareq Fahad Al Othman Chairman2- Mr. Hasan Qasem Al Ali Member
+2- Mr. Hasan Qasem Al Ali Member